pfdubois/BridgeBidding/source/Doubles.rst

   lead to partner when you expect he will be the opening leader.
 * :ref:`Equal-Level Conversion Doubles <ELCD>` are takeout doubles that have an off-shape with diamonds but without enough clubs.
+* :ref:`Lightner Doubles <LightnerDouble>` of final game and slam contracts ask partner for an unusual lead.

 The chapter :ref:`Special Doubles <SpecialDoubles>` covers even more kinds of doubles than the ones in this chapter.